daostack/DAOstack-Hackers-Kit/dutchx-bootstrap/README.md

-# DutchX - The first DAO on social media
+# DutchX - The first DEX managed by a DAO

 This project contains a minimal UI for participating in the bootstrap of the DutchX DAO.